Disney Plus and company just dealt another big blow to Netflix

 A switch-up in Netflix's original programming blueprint, coupled with other necessary change could see it hold off the advances of Disney Plus and company.
 Tien Zhou, CEO and founder of enterprise software company Zuora, believes Netflix needs to adapt, though, if it's to do so.

-"The death of Netflix was grossly exaggerated -- there is no 'Great Unsubscribed', Zhou tells TechRadar.
+"The death of Netflix was grossly exaggerated -- there is no 'Great Unsubscribed', Zhou said via a press release.
 "Data continues to show that churn or cancellations for subscription businesses is actually lower today than before the pandemic.

 "What’s going on is, after being the lone player in the streaming field, Netflix finally now has competition.
 They are still the king of streaming but, to continue to lead, they can’t just focus on subscriber acquisition – they have to focus on keeping their current subscribers coming back.